purplesyringa/site/blog/jvm-exceptions-are-weird-a-decompiler-perspective/index.md

 (This also means that the code between `to` and `target` is not always just a `goto` or a `return` -- it may also include the contents of the `finally` block, which are not guaranteed to be non-throwing.)

-Perhaps the most confusing implication is that while exception handling ranges can cross control flow constructs (e.g. it's possible for `from` to be located outside an `if` and for `to` br inside an `if`), ranges of *exemption* from EH correspond to single positions in source code, and thus cannot cross control flow.
+Perhaps the most confusing implication is that while exception handling ranges can cross control flow constructs (e.g. it's possible for `from` to be located outside an `if` and for `to` to be inside an `if`), ranges of *exemption* from EH correspond to single positions in source code, and thus cannot cross control flow.
 So in the eyes of a decompiler, the code above should be parsed like this:

 ```java
 try #1 {